Pedobear: Origin

-Eventually, posting Kuma Shift_JIS art evolved into a response to "fishing" posts submitted as "bait" to attract people (fishing for attention), which is why the bear is depicted as literally running into the forum to get the bait.

-The Kuma character was adopted by 4chan and quickly became a meme there, especially on the /b/ board.
-On 2ch, Kuma was often depicted in images sleeping with children, and this was promptly exploited on 4chan to create the Pedobear persona.
+The Kumā character was adopted by 4chan and quickly became a meme there, especially on the /b/ board.
+On 2ch, Kumā was often depicted in images sleeping with children, and this was promptly exploited on 4chan to create the Pedobear persona.
 Soon it gained its representation as an image rather than text art, and started being superimposed in pictures depicting children (especially if these pictures could be interpreted as sexually suggestive, such as when involving swimsuits, underwear or child beauty pageants).
 Another common use of the character was to mock or otherwise signal the posting of borderline child erotica content, sometimes with references to the FBI or Chris Hansen, the host of the TV show To Catch a Predator.

 Mainstream media

 Pedobear eventually became known outside 4chan as it was referenced by newspapers and prominent websites.
 In the media it was frequently claimed to be a mascot of child sex offenders, which is contested by meme catalogs who note that its intent is actually to mock pedophiles.

 Pedobear was used in a CollegeHumor video parodying the film Doubt.

 On 3 July 2009, Canadian artist Michael R. Barrick created two composite images depicting Pedobear grouped together with the mascots of 2010 Winter Olympic and Paralympic Games.
 One is based on the official art, and the other is based on fanart created by Angela Melick.
 This image was then mistakenly used by other media, most notably the Polish newspaper Gazeta Olsztyńska for a 4 February 2010 front-page story about the Olympics in Vancouver.

 On 24 July 2009, a column in the far-right Taki's Magazine by conservative commentator Pat Buchanan about the early months of Barack Obama's presidency included an image of Pedobear, which generated considerable reaction from non-political commentators.

-Other uses of Pedobear include an iStockphoto wallpaper, a cover of the auto magazine Import Tuner, and a flyer of a costume store in Portland, Oregon which accidentally featured a Pedobear-like figure.
+Other uses of Pedobear include an iStockphoto wallpaper, a cover of the auto magazine Import Tuner, and a flyer of a costume store in Portland, Oregon, which accidentally featured a Pedobear-like figure.
 The incident in Portland was covered by a local news station, which provided a detailed history of Pedobear, and even interviewed Cheezburger Network's CEO Ben Huh about Pedobear's cultural significance.

 In September 2010 cosplay participants dressed as the character were accused of being potential child sex offenders, after the San Luis Obispo County Sheriff's Department issued a warning that Pedobear was a sign of the presence of pedophiles and other people with inappropriate sexual behavior, and suggested that Pedobear was a kind of mascot among pedophiles.
 Law enforcement officials in San Diego later sent a warning to local media, warning parents that the image can indicate the presence of predators.
 It also issued a bulletin: